midtown-ai/glossary/glossary/b.md

  NLP Benchmarks:
   * [Beyond The Imitation Game (BIG Bench)][BIG Bench]
-  * [Bias Benchmark for Question Answering (BBQ)][BBQ] - Measure learn social biases of a NLP model
   * Coref :  Links pronouns to antecedents.
 Also capable to take the perspective of a speak, e.g. I, you, my sister, etc refers to different people function of who said it.
   * [GLUE Benchmark] :
   * [Named Entity Recognition (NER)][NER] - identify places, people, dates, etc
-  * Language Parser : Identitfy which group of words go together (as phrase) and which words are the subject or object of a verb.
+  * Language Parser : Identify which group of words go together (as phrase) and which words are the subject or object of a verb.
   * [Multi-Turn Question Set (MT-Bench)][MT-Bench] - Rate conversational AI using human preference modeled by a [LLM-as-a-judge]
   * SNLI : relation between 2 statements (contradict, neutral, or entailment)
   * [SQuAD Benchmark] : Question and answering